FlavF/MyBooks/readme.md

 ### TODO
 ---
-- [X]Test postman update/delete
+- [X] Test postman update/delete
-- [X]Link to CSS
+- [X] Link to CSS
-- [X]Get the list via table (Possibility to do it with ejs instead of hbs)
+- [X] Get the list via table (Possibility to do it with ejs instead of hbs)
-- [X]Protect database data to connect (.env)
+- [X] Protect database data to connect (.env)
-- [X]Add category, list, kind to database in table
+- [X] Add category, list, kind to database in table
-- [X]Add booklist, category, list, kind JSON files
+- [X] Add booklist, category, list, kind JSON files
+- [X] MVC
+- [ ] CRUD books
-- [ ] MVC
+- [ ] Database : links category, list, kind to books
-- [ ]Update/delete book
+- [ ] And retry CRUD books
-- [ ]Add/Update/Delete category, list, kind via a page
+- [ ] CRUD category, list, kind via a page
-- [ ]Filter booklist via category list kind
+- [ ] Filter booklist via category list kind
-- [ ]Possibilities to have many categories but 1 list 1 kind
+- [ ] Possibilities to have many categories but 1 list 1 kind
-- [ ]Possibility to download the list via excel table
+- [ ] Possibility to download the list via excel table
-- [ ]ID/Password to connect to yourbooklist
+- [ ] ID/Password to connect to yourbooklist
+- [ ] Retry all the CRUD with connection
-- [ ]Test with JEST or with new function Node.js V18
+- [ ] Test with JEST or with new function Node.js V18
-- [ ]English / French ?
+- [ ] English / French ?
+- [ ] Clean database to only have a app model

 <br/>

 ### FAQs